 The COR audits assess different elements of your safety management system.
 Similar to an “open-book” exam, you will be provided with an occupational health and safety audit tool prior to the audit which outlines what the auditor will be reviewing so you will be fully aware of what they’re looking for with regards to documentation, observation of your workplace, and interviews with your employees.
 The COR audit includes the following elements:

-To meet the minimum COR standards, each certification audit must:
+To meet the minimum COR standards, each certification and recertification audit must:

 - Attain an 80% overall score;